 Since 2014, it serves as the basis for the DD&RS label obtained by KEDGE in 2019.

 Encouraged by the school and supported by several UN agency members (UNESCO, PRME, UNDESA, UNEP, etc.) during the Rio+20, HESI aims to provide an interface between higher education and the UN agenda.
 It seeks to encourage the education in sustainable development in higher education.

 Sustainable development: international objectives

-The Sustainable Development Goals (SDG) are the new international roadmap.
-Since their adoption.in 2015 by the 193 UN member states, KEDGE has been working on their implementation and their alignment with the school’s strategy.
+The Sustainable Development Goals (SDG) are the international roadmap.
+Since their adoption in 2015 by the 193 UN member states of the United Nations, KEDGE has been working on their implementation and coherence in the school strategy.

 For over 10 years now, the School has been following the progress made in the implementation of its sustainable strategy in line with the six principles for a responsible educational management supported by the United Nations (PRME).

 of incubated projects are focused around Sustainable Development and Corporate Social Responsibility (25/87 projects)

 collaborators volunteer in one of our support programmes (Wellness: 19, Reporting: 11, Handikap: 40)